The English Briefcase (TV series)

-The television series The English Briefcase was produced in the year 2000.
-It was directed by Ziaeddin Dorri.
+The English Briefcase is an Iranian television series produced in 2000 and directed by Ziaeddin Dorri.

 Plot

-The story dates back to 70 years ago, and is about a man called Dr Mansour Adiban who went back from France to Iran after his studies finished, and runs a weekly called "Free Iran" (Iran-e Azad).
+The story dates back to 70 years ago, and is about a man called Dr Mansour Adiban who went back from France to Iran after his studies finished, and runs a weekly called Iran-e Azad ("Free Iran").
 He took part in senate's election but there was no chance for him due to corruption.
 The second time, he enjoys the support of a girl from a rich and well-connected family, called Mastaneh who loves Iran and wants it to be free, too.
 Despite the fact that Mansoor is married, Mastaneh is in love with him, but he's too busy with politics to notice that.